SamratJD/S.W.A.T/README.md

 Create a new `Pull Request` so that these changes can be viewed and merged with S.W.A.T.

 # FAQs
+* What is planned for Release v2.0?
+  * Cucumber integration is planned.
 # Support
 Reach out to me at one of the below places!
 * Email at SamratY92@gmail.com